 Professor Jiménez has taught at the University of California, San Diego.
 He has been named a Sigma Xi Distinguished Lecturer (2017-19).
 He has also been an Irvine Fellow at the New America Foundation and a Sage Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS).
 He was the American Sociological Association Congressional Fellow in the office of US Rep. Michael Honda, where he served as a legislative aide for immigration, veterans’ affairs, housing, and election reform.
-His writing on policy has appeared in reports for the Immigration Policy Center, and the Migration Policy Institute.
-He has written opinion-editorials on the topic of immigrant assimilation in several major news outlets, including The Washington Post, Los Angeles Times, CNN.com, The Chronicle of Higher Education, and the San Diego Union-Tribune.
+His writing on policy has appeared in reports for the Immigration Policy Center and the Migration Policy Institute.
+He has written opinion-editorials on immigrant assimilation in several major news outlets, including The Washington Post, Los Angeles Times, CNN.com, The Chronicle of Higher Education, and the San Diego Union-Tribune.
 He has also offered commentary for media outlets, including NBC News, National Public Radio, and Univision.*/

 Hainmueller, Jens, Duncan Lawrence, Linna Martén, Bernard Black, Lucila Figueroa, Michael Hotard, Tomás R. Jiménez, Fernando Mendoza, Maria I. Rodriguez, Jonas J. Swartz, and David D. Laitin. forthcoming.
 “Protecting Unauthorized Immigrant Parents Improves the Mental Health of their Children.”
 Science.